 Pride is a huge problem.
 It will destroy you.
 Humility will exalt you.
 The choice is yours.
 Your future depends on it.
 If you humble yourself, God will exalt you (Jas 4:10).
 If you do not, He will crush you (Pr 16:18).
 God hates proud looks (Pr 6:16-17).
-He cast Lucifer out of heaven for pride (I Tim 3:6; Is 14:12-14).
+He cast Satan out of heaven for pride (I Tim 3:6).
 Learn the wisdom of humility today.

 The prophet Agur taught inspired wisdom for your life by sets of four things (Pr 30:11-31).
 He began by describing four kinds of people, known by particular sins, of which this proverb is the third of the four.
 Most men are proud to varying degrees, but some are very arrogant and haughty.
 They have a very conceited and condescending look on their faces.